Irish University Bill: Proposal

 In 1873, as now, Dublin University comprised a single college, Trinity College, which was founded in 1592.
 Admission had been restricted to members of the established Anglican Church of Ireland till the Catholic Relief Act 1793.
 The Irish Church Act 1869 disestablished the church, but scholars, fellows and professors of the college were still required to be Anglicans.

 The secular Queen's University of Ireland had been founded in 1845–50 with colleges in Belfast, Cork, and Galway.
 Lacking government recognition were the Catholic University of Ireland founded in Dublin in 1851 and the Presbyterian Magee College founded in Derry in 1865.
-The 1873 bill proposed to abolish the failing Galway college and make all the others colleges of an expanded Dublin University.
+The 1873 bill proposed to abolish the failing Galway college and make all the other colleges of an expanded Dublin University.
 All religious requirements for students and faculty in all colleges would be abolished.
 Trinity College's Theology faculty would be detached and removed to the control of the Church of Ireland.